 Still not convinced to study in Ontario, Canada?
 Check out our Why College page for 10 more reasons why choosing Ontario's colleges just makes sense.

-If you've already decided studying here is the right choice, use our program search tool to explore programs or visit our How to Apply page and follow the steps to create an account and begin your application.
-Our streamlined process lets you to apply to up to five Ontario college programs, with no more than three at any one college, all in one application.
+If you've already decided studying here is the right choice, use our program search tool to explore programs or visit our Applying to College as an International Student page and follow the instructions to begin your application.

 Ontario college international student fees are approximately $14,000 in Canadian funds per year (two semesters).
 Some colleges may accept tuition payments in U.S. funds.
 Colleges may also charge administration fees and ancillary fees that cover things like photo I.D., health insurance and student services.